fivetran/fivetran_sdk/development-guide.md

 Also, Fivetran deduplicates operations such that each primary key shows up only once in any of the operations.

-> Note: For CSV batch files, do not assume the order of columns.
+> NOTE: For CSV batch files, do not assume the order of columns.
 Always read the CSV file header to determine the column order.

 - `FileParams`:
     - `null_string` value is used to represent `NULL` value in all batch files.